HUSKY VACATIONS IN CANADA: YOUR HUSKY TRIPS TO NORTH AMERICA

 Dog Sledding Tours Canada

-Mushing adventures in the wilds of Canada!
-Canada is home to some of the last true wilderness in the world and is the perfect place for this once-in-a-lifetime experience.
-More about dog sledding tours in Canada
+Mushing adventures in the wilderness of Canada!
+Canada is known for being home to one of the last true wild areas in the world.
+As such, it is the perfect place for this once-in-a-lifetime experience.
+Read more about dog sledding tours in Canada.

 Throughout its ten provinces and three territories, Canada boasts some of the most stunning scenery in the world, from mountains and rivers to wild forests.
 Luckily for adventurers, husky tours and dog sledding opportunities are all over Canada!

-Archeologists have uncovered clues that dog sledding was brought into Canada by Thule Inuit people around 1,000 AD.
-These Intuit people used dog sledding for trading, hunting and fishing, and general transportation around their territories.
-With more settlements beginning to sprout up in northern Canada, the reliance on dog sledding to deliver mail and supplies to these outlying settlements was increased.
+Archaeologists have uncovered clues that dog sledding was brought to Canada by Thule Inuit people around 1,000 AD.
+These Inuit people used dog sledding for trading, hunting and fishing, as well as general transportation around their territories.
+With increasing settlements in northern Canada, the reliance on dog sledding to deliver mail and supplies to these outlying settlements became more important.
 The Royal Canadian Mounted Police even used dog sleds to patrol the vast snowy wilderness.
-When snowmobiles were introduced, the reliance on dog sledding decreased significantly but it was still considered the most reliable transport in extreme winter weather conditions.
+When snowmobiles were introduced, the reliance on dog sledding decreased significantly, but it was still considered the most reliable transport in extreme winter weather conditions.

 Today, dog sledding is more of a recreational sport.
 Races and events keep the dog sledding industry alive.
 Husky tours and dog sledding journeys give adventurous tourists exciting opportunities to experience dog sledding first-hand and keep the tradition going.